shivv-d25/delta-demo/README.md

 # delta-demo
-This is demonstration of using git and git hub
+This is demonstration of using git and git hub "" use ""